 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326.

 - The Nursing program involves the student in lecture and discussion classes,

 as well as independent learning experiences.
 The Nursing program uses different health care agencies for student clinical experiences.

 - The nursing program offers many resources students can benefit from, including a Nursing Resource Lab; Education Specialists; Laboratories; Simulation Lab Resources and Clinical Settings.

 - Mission Statement: The Nursing department is an integral part of Hudson Valley Community College and subscribes to the Hudson Valley mission statement and objectives.
-This is evident in the philosophy, conceptual framework, program outcomes and graduate outcomes of the department.
+This is evident in the philosophy, conceptual framework, program outcomes and student learning outcomes of the department.
 The Nursing department has responded to the needs of the community by providing graduates who provide direct care to patients and families with common health care needs in structured settings.

 Program can be completed by attending entirely in the evening.

 The program is specifically designed to prepare students for a career as a registered nurse.
 According to the Bureau of Labor Statistics (as of 2015), job growth in this field should be faster than average over the next 10 years.